 Low Code - The term low code means developing software with little programming knowledge.
 This is done with the help of graphically designed building blocks that are connected to each other in order to represent a programme sequence.

-Manager - The Exolink Manager is the customer area where all instances, subscriptions and permissions are managed.
+Manager - The Exolink Manager is the customer area where all instances, payment plans and permissions are managed.

 Output - All data that has been processed can serve as output.

-Role - A role is a group of permissions with which logins to accounts/flow instances/service subscriptions are authorised. (e.g. Owner, Admin, Auditor)
+Role - A role is a group of permissions with which logins to accounts/flow instances/payment plans are authorised. (e.g. Owner, Admin, User, Auditor)